-Pokémon Go Nests: Here's how to find them!
+Pokémon Go Nests: When they migrate and how to find them!

 Are the Pokémon at spawn points and nests always the same?

 They're the same for two weeks, then they change.
 Known and "migrations", the changes occur on alternate Thursdays at 12 a.m.
-GMT.
+UTC.
 (4 p.m.
 PST / 7 p.m.
 EST or 5 p.m.
 PDT / 8 p.m.
 PDT).
-So, over the course of a few months, your Charmander nest might become Slowpoke, Chamander again, Diglett, Drowzee, Paras, then Growlith, and so on.
+So, over the course of a few months, your Charmander nest might become Slowpoke, Charmander again, Diglett, Drowzee, Paras, then Growlithe, and so on.

 Nest migrations are seemingly random, so if you get one you need, hit it as often as you can in those two weeks.
 Conversely, if a close by nest is useless, just wait a couple weeks and it'll change.